vscosta/yap/docs/yap.md

 + The @ref swi-c-interface emulates Jan Wielemaker's SWI foreign language interface.

-+ The @ref  yap-cplus-interface is desiged to interface with the SWI ackage \cite x Object-Oriented systems.
++ The @ref  yap-cplus-interface is desiged to interface with the SWIG package by using Object-Oriented concepts

++ The @ref LoadInterface handles the setup of foreign files

+@}